All Products

 • Local disks are available on cluster nodes.

-• The TCP port 1736 on the node where the storage is deployed can be accessed from the cloud node.
+• TCP port 1736 on the storage node is accessible from the cloud node.

 Step 1: Install the node-resource-manager, csi-plugin, and csi-provisioner add-ons

-3. On the Add-ons page, click the Storage tab, find the node-resource-manager, csi-plugin, and csi-provisioner add-ons, and then click Install.
+3. On the Add-ons page, click the Storage tab.
+Find node-resource-manager, csi-plugin, and csi-provisioner, and click Install.

 Step 2: Configure the VolumeGroup

-A VolumeGroup defines which local disks on a node are managed by LVM.
-You configure VolumeGroups by creating a ConfigMap that maps node labels to disk topologies.
+A VolumeGroup specifies which local disks LVM manages on a node.
+Create a ConfigMap to map node labels to disk topologies.
 The VolumeGroup in prose corresponds to the volumegroup field in the ConfigMap YAML.

 Note

-To ensure data security, the add-ons do not delete VolumeGroups or physical volumes (LVM physical volumes, distinct from Kubernetes PersistentVolumes).
-Before you can redefine a VolumeGroup, you must delete the existing VolumeGroup.
+For data security, the add-ons do not delete VolumeGroups or physical volumes (LVM physical volumes, distinct from Kubernetes PersistentVolumes).
+Delete an existing VolumeGroup before redefining it.

 apiVersion: v1